shazam19/BackgroundRemover/README.md

 # Image Background Removal Script

-Simples Python script removes the white background from an image, making it transparent.
+Simplest Python script removes the white background from an image, making it transparent.
 It utilizes the Python Imaging Library (PIL), specifically the PIL.Image module, to process the image.

 Good for making signature with white background transparent, without uploading the signature to the cloud.